This is an older version of the TAO User Guide, click here for the documentation of the most recent release, TAO 3.3.

 "Interactions allow the candidate to interact with the item.
 Through an interaction, the candidate selects or constructs a response.
 The candidate's responses are stored in the response variables.
 Each interaction is associated with (at least) one response variable." - Question and Test Interoperability standard, published by IMS Global

-Interactions serve as a basic unit of Test-Taker response.
-Items may be made up of one interaction, or several related interactions.
-As such, the term Interaction should not be considered interchangeable with the term Item.
+Interactions serve as a basic unit of Test-taker response.
+Items may be made up of one interaction or more than one related interactions.
+As such, the term interaction should not be considered interchangeable with item.

-There are four categories of Interactions: simple, text-based, graphic, and miscellaneous.
+Interactions are classified in four categories: simple, text-based, graphical, and miscellaneous.
 There are more than 17 interactions recognized by the QTI standard, which was set up with the intent to cover every method by which tests interact with Test-takers.